 [R. Air Conditioning.
 All new facilities shall be equipped with a properly maintained air conditioning system capable of maintaining 75° throughout the patients' section of the building.
 The system shall be in compliance with ASHRAE and NFPA Code and all State and local codes.]

 N. Air Conditioning.
 All facilities shall be equipped with a properly maintained air conditioning system capable of maintaining 75° (24°C) throughout the residents’ section of the building.
 The system shall be in compliance with ANSI, ASHRAE and NFPA Codes and all Federal, State and local codes.

+(1) In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+(2) New construction or renovation shall comply with regulations as of the date of their effectiveness.

 [S.]O. Screens [New Construction and Existing Facilities].
 All facilities shall ensure the following:

 (1)— (7) (text unchanged)